chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 Rules of type `Node` can have conditions with attributes `Chef Organization`, `Chef Server`, `Environment`, `Chef Role`, `Chef Tag`, `Chef Policy Name`, `Chef Policy Group`.

-Select `Update Projects` from the bottom banner.
+Select the `Update Projects` button from the bottom banner.
 Upon completion of the update, you should be able to filter by `project-devops` across Automate's dashboards and see only the ingested data that you expect.

 #### Effortless Infra Project